anilsathyan7/Portrait-Segmentation/README.md

 These **techniques** have helped us to reduce the gpu execution time by **6x**.
 Lastly, we should also note that the overall gain depends on the **hardware** and the **model architecture**.

-In summary, make your **data/layer size as small as possile and data/layer shape a multiple of four** for improved gpu performance.
+In summary, make your **data/layer size as small as possile and data/layer shape a multiple of four** for improved gpu performance.Also, **reduce** the usage of operators that change the **tensor shapes**.

 For more info refer code: gpucom.ipynb